Well, this is what it’s come down to.

 Would a life on the road diminish the love we have for friends and family?
 As we spoke of our plans it became obvious that it would not and we received only encouragement to “Do It” from them.

 Our home was initially the lovely old 1971 Viscount Caravan that was in the family for 30 years.
 It had already been around Australia and we renovated it to allow us to live and work as we travelled.
+We had to work to provide finances and building simple software applications and internet marketing from the compact little office would be how we’d do it.

 The transformation from living in a conventional house to living in 16 foot van is dramatic especially where ones “Thing collection” is concerned.
 A major culling of belongings was the first and most painful aspect of our decision.